-Coursework Requirements

-- At least 54 credit hours

-- 30 hrs. coursework or R & C

-- 12 Research hrs.

-- 12 Dissertation hrs.

-First three years:

-- 30 credit hours of coursework, including Reading and Conference hours are required for advancement to candidacy - Take ASB 591 Professionalism, ASB 541, and ASB 500 if you are starting your graduate study in Phase II or you did not take all these courses in Phase I (see above) (required) - Take one or two ASB 790 Reading and Conferences (3 credit hours each) during the second year to write your field statement and proposal (strongly recommended) - Take ASM 579-Proposal Writing or other ASU equivalent (3 credit hours) during the third year to write your dissertation proposal (required).
-Be
+Coursework Requirements Other Academic Requirements At least 54 credit hours - - 30 hrs. coursework or R & C - 12 Research hrs. - 12 Dissertation hrs.
+First three years: First year: • 30 credit hours of coursework, including Reading and Conference hours are required for advancement to candidacy Choose an advisor (preferably during Fall semester), who may or may not be your Phase I advisor, and a Ph.D.
+Supervisory • Take ASB 591 Professionalism, ASB 541, and ASB 500 if you are starting your graduate study in Phase II or you did not take all these courses in Phase I (see above) (required) Committee (which consists of your advisor and two to three other faculty) Submit the SHESC Committee Formation form along with a brief statement of dissertation research • Take one or two ASB 790 Reading and Conferences (3 credit hours each) during the second year to write your field statement and proposal (strongly recommended) interests and a memo from your advisor (explaining committee membership) to the Graduate Student Advisor Complete the Ph.D. iPOS (Program of Take ASM 579-Proposal Writing or other ASU equivalent (3 credit hours) during the third year to write your dissertation proposal (required).
+Be Study) by the end of Spring semester